Anggytriputra/Anggy_Portofolio/project_2/README.md

 3. Employment length in years does not affect the risk of loan default.
 4. The higher the grade level, the lower the average yearly income of the borrower and who are at risk of default on loans with annual income < $45,000.
 5. In the previous statement, that the higher the grade, the higher the loan amount and make the monthly installments bigger to repay the loan, and we can see in the density plot that monthly installments > $ 280 have a risk of default.
+6. and make the loan interest amount bigger, the risk of default at an interest rate > 14%.

 # Modelling